 Stay compliant.
 Avoid back taxes or penalties.
 Optimise VAT deductions where possible.
 4. Consult a Tax Expert Cyprus tax law is quite friendly for investors, yet it remains a complex subject.
 This complexity arises in areas like ownership structure, claiming deductions, and dealing with VAT, GHS or SDC.
 Consulting a qualified tax expert can help you:

 Stay fully compliant.
 Identify the best ownership structure for your situation.
 Legally reduce your total tax liability.
-At Clover, we offer tailored advice and end-to-end support.
-Book a free consultation to get started.
+At Clover, we offer tailored end-to-end support for landlords and investors—Get started here .

 Conclusion Understanding how rental income is taxed in Cyprus is essential if you want to maximise profits and avoid costly mistakes.
 By having the right ownership structure and using deductions wisely, you can lower your tax bill.
 Careful planning helps you do this while following local laws.